ddancho/react-laravel-spa-auth/api/README.md

 Redis added as session driver.

-To start the project cd into project folder and exec : ./vendor/bin/sail up
+To start the project cd into project folder/api

+composer install to recreate vendor folder (you can delete composer.lock if problems reports)

+./vendor/bin/sail up -d to start containers